gbroques/openafpm-cad-core/README.md

 2. Increase version for `freecad` in `environment.yml`.
 3. Remove `openafpm-cad-core` conda environment created in the "Setup" section.

-       conda remove --name openafpm-cad-core --all
+       micromamba remove --name openafpm-cad-core --all

 4. Reperform steps in the [Setup](#setup) section to recreate `openafpm-cad-core` conda environment.
 5. Regression test all functionality.
 (TODO: Write documentation for this)